Partial Payments

 Solution:

-- Confirm the order's status matches your Scheduled Order Status.
+- Confirm the installment order's status matches your Scheduled Order Status.

-- Confirm the cron has run since the due date passed.
+- Confirm the cron has run at least once since the installment due date passed.

-- Make sure the customer is viewing the correct instalment order, not the original parent order.
+- Ask the customer to view the individual installment order in their account, not the original parent order.

 Related Topics

-- Payment Methods — configure the gateways used at checkout
+- Payment Methods — configure the gateways available at checkout

-- Store Setup — manage order statuses and configuration
+- Store Setup — manage order statuses and global configuration

 - Apps and Extensions — browse all J2Commerce add-ons